cosmic-api/teleport/README.rst

 Teleport.py
 ===========

-The canonical implementation of Teleport, a cross-language extendable serialization library.
+The canonical implementation of Teleport, a cross-language extendable serialization system.

 License
 -------